 The funding is provided to support Projects run within UCT (a level of outsourcing to third party suppliers is permitted), or to Spin-off Companies that are based on IP emanating from UCT (i.e. the UCT IP is licensed or assigned to them).
 Proposals are reviewed by a Steering Committee with representatives from TIA, RC&I, industry and each of the following faculties: EBE, Health Sciences and Science.
 The Steering Committee will review new proposals for funding in line with calls from TIA and formally assess progress on existing projects on a quarterly basis.

 The key investment parameters are:

 - Grant funding

-- Projects should represent significant potential for further investment by TIA or other investors and/or a competitive intellectual property position and where registration is in national benefit
+- Projects should represent significant potential for further investment by TIA or other investors

 - TIA has the first right of refusal to fund further development of the outputs arising from the Seed Fund investment.